gao-lab/RiboCalc/README.md

 Contact
 ----
->If you have any questions about RiboCalc, please mail kangyj@mail.cbi.pku.edu.cn.
+>If you have any questions about RiboCalc, please mail ribocalc@mail.cbi.pku.edu.cn.